closedloop-ai/cv19index/README.md

 ## Contributing to the CV19 Index

-We are not allowed to share the data used to train the models and build the index iwth our collaborators, but there are tons of ways you can help.
-If you are interested in participating, please contact us at covid19-info@closedloop.ai
+We are not allowed to share the data used to train the models with our collaborators, but there are tons of ways you can help.
+If you are interested in participating, just pick up one of the issues marked with the GitHub "help wanted" tag or contact us at covid19-info@closedloop.ai

 A few examples are:
 * Helping us build mappings from common claims data formats for this predictor, such as OMAP and CCLF.  https://www.ohdsi.org/data-standardization/the-common-data-model/